hunter-teacher-cert/fall-2022-ethics-work-AliseBraick/week09_seating/plane_seating.md

 ### Contributors: Alise Braick, Benjamin Eckley

 * The Airplane Seating program asks the user for the seat they would like to reserve.
 * layout of the plane is printed and an X is placed in the reserved seat.
-Cols A and A are windows, Ciols B and C are Aisle.
+Cols A and A are windows, Cols B and C are Aisle.
 * The program finds if the seat is available and if the entry is valid.
 An input of 'q' ends the program.